maxwellbrenner/A-Hitchhikers-Guide-to-Gambling-on-Cagefighting-Realtime-MMA-Analytics/README.md

     }
 ```

+## Example of Scraped Data
+#### Round 1:
+- **Fighter A (Caio Borralho)**:
+  - Knockdowns: 0
+  - Significant Strikes: 15 of 32
+  - Total Strikes: 15 of 32
+  - Takedowns: 0 of 0
+  - Submission Attempts: 0
+  - Reversals: 0
+  - Control Time: 0:00
+  - Head Strikes: 7 of 22
+  - Body Strikes: 4 of 6
+  - Leg Strikes: 4 of 4
+  - Distance Strikes: 15 of 32
+  - Clinch Strikes: 0 of 0
+  - Ground Strikes: 0 of 0

+- **Fighter B (Jared Cannonier)**:
+  - Knockdowns: 0
+  - Significant Strikes: 12 of 34
+  - Total Strikes: 12 of 34
+  - Takedowns: 0 of 0
+  - Submission Attempts: 0
+  - Reversals: 0
+  - Control Time: 0:00
+  - Head Strikes: 4 of 23
+  - Body Strikes: 2 of 2
+  - Leg Strikes: 6 of 9
+  - Distance Strikes: 12 of 34
+  - Clinch Strikes: 0 of 0
+  - Ground Strikes: 0 of 0

 ### 5. Scraping Fighter Information

 The program also scrapes individual fighter pages to gather more specific details such as height, reach, and date of birth.
 This is useful for contextualizing the statistics.